rails/rails/guides/source/configuring.md

 * `config.action_controller.allow_forgery_protection` enables or disables CSRF protection.
 By default this is false in test mode and true in all other modes.

 * `config.action_controller.relative_url_root` can be used to tell Rails that you are deploying to a subdirectory.
 The default is `ENV['RAILS_RELATIVE_URL_ROOT']`.

-The caching code adds two additional settings:

-* `ActionController::Base.page_cache_directory` sets the directory where Rails will create cached pages for your web server.
-The default is `Rails.public_path` (which is usually set to `Rails.root + "/public"`).

-* `ActionController::Base.page_cache_extension` sets the extension to be used when generating pages for the cache (this is ignored if the incoming request already has an extension).
-The default is `.html`.

 ### Configuring Action Dispatch